MyUNiDAYS/is4-client/README.md

 ```

-## Force the user to authorize to view the main page (index.cshtml.cs) by adding the Authorize attribute:
+## Require Authorization to view the main page (index.cshtml.cs) by adding the Authorize attribute:

 ```csharp
 using Microsoft.AspNetCore.Authorization;